Where can I hunt?

 State forests

-State forests are working forests that must accommodate a range of recreational activities, primary production such as grazing and apiary, and timber harvesting alongside hunting.
+State forests are working forests that accommodate a range of recreational activities, primary production such as grazing and apiary, and timber harvesting alongside hunting.
 The Forestry Corporation of NSW (FCNSW) carefully balances community access and environmental management with operations to supply timber to the NSW economy; recreational hunting is a mutually beneficial part of this balance.

-Jump to the State forest list
+Jump to the State forest map

 We work with FCNSW to issue written permission to hunt on declared public land to eligible R-Licence holders.